MelanieLinares/portfolio-new/site/content/post/ncdot-voma.md

 ---
 backgroundcolor: mixed2
-title: Manage current and new I.I.M.S. participants with an improved portal and less paperwork
+title: Manage current and new I.I.M.S. participants with a new portal for less paperwork
-titlebold: Manage current and new I.I.M.S. participants with an improved portal
+titlebold: Manage current and new I.I.M.S. participants with a new portal
-titlenormal: and less paperwork
+titlenormal: for less paperwork
 date: 2019-09-17T15:04:10.000Z
 newdate: 2020-12-29T20:11:54.193Z
 duration: 1 year 3 months